Labrador Weight Calculator

 How Ideal Weight Is Calculated

 Ideal weight represents a scientifically grounded target that considers your dog’s unique physical build rather than generic breed averages.
-This tool uses a structural formula that prioritizes height at the withers, which is the most accurate indicator of skeletal frame size.
+This tool uses a structural formula that prioritizes height at the withers, which is the standardized indicator of skeletal frame size.

 What Your Ideal Weight Means